changyeyu/LLM-RL-Visualized/src/README_EN.md

 ---
 ## Description

-🎉 **100+ original diagrams**visualizing core concepts of large model algorithms — from LLMs, VLMs, and training methods (RL, RLHF, GRPO, DPO, SFT, distillation) to RAG and performance optimization.
+🎉 **100+ diagrams** covering LLMs, VLMs, RL / RLHF / GRPO / DPO / SFT / distillation, RAG and performance tuning.

-🎉 Originally based on the diagrams from the Chinese **book** [《大模型算法：强化学习、微调与对齐》](https://book.douban.com/subject/37331056/) (<em>Large Model Algorithms: Reinforcement Learning, Fine-Tuning, and Alignment</em>), this project has since been continuously expanded with new content and improvements.
+🎉 Inspired by [《大模型算法：强化学习、微调与对齐》](https://book.douban.com/subject/37331056/), and continually expanded.

-🎉 **Continuously updated** and actively maintained — click **Star ⭐** to stay tuned!
+🎉 Click **Star ⭐** to follow for updates.

-Click on the images to view high-resolution versions, or browse the `.svg` vector files in the repository for infinite zoom support.
+🎉 Click any image for high‑res view, or open the `.svg` files for infinite zoom.

 ## Table of Contents
 - [Overall Architecture of Large Model Algorithms (Focusing on LLMs and VLMs)](#header-1)